 Currency exchange rate developments: The NAD exchange rate to the USD (widely used currency in international trade transactions) will be another key factor to the outlook of a significant share of building materials that we import mostly from China, the USA and Europe.
-Recent currency developments indicates a steady appreciation of the local currency on account of the weak USD, recovering commodity prices and risk appetite among investors.
-However, risks that could offset this exchange rate rally are building on the back of uncertainty towards the future course of the virus and exchange rate adjustments due to policy tightening in the US and other advanced economies.
+Recent currency developments indicates a steady depreciation of the local currency on account of the firming USD.
+Furthermore, the local currency could come under further pressure from uncertainty towards the future course of the virus and exchange rate adjustments due to policy tightening in the US and other advanced economies.